singleron-RD/scsnp/docs/usage.md

 Pipeline settings can be provided in a `yaml` or `json` file via `-params-file <file>`.

-> [!WARNING]
-> Do not use `-c <file>` to specify parameters as this will result in errors.
-Custom config files specified with `-c` must only be used for [tuning process resource specifications](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources), other infrastructural tweaks (such as output directories), or module arguments (args).

 The above pipeline run specified with a params file in yaml format:

 ```bash